Don't make the mistake of letting a diet kill sperm

 What's the bottom line for improving sperm health?

 - Eat your veggies.
 Try organic veggies or at least make sure you wash your veggies thoroughly.
-If you don’t want to spend all of your money on organic vegetables, check out the environmental working group’s dirty dozen for the worst offenders.

 - Cut back on processed meat; try fish instead.